 These are just some of the well-known heart diseases.
 Others that you might encounter are rheumatic heart disease, inflammatory heart disease, and hypertensive heart disease.
 Heart disease symptoms may vary depending on the complication.
 It may be a damaged artery or a damaged heart valve.
 Just as the cause of these illnesses is different from one another.

 But one thing is for sure, once you experience any of the aforementioned symptoms and have consulted your doctor, be sure to keep yourself as healthy as possible.
 Make it a point that you take your medicine on time and have a healthy body.

-And even if you do not have any of these diseases, one good way to keep you out of these life-threatening illnesses is by taking a good care of your health.
+And even if you do not have any of these types of heart disease is one good way to keep you out of these life-threatening illnesses is by taking good care of your health.
 As they say, health is wealth.